Cathedral of Funchal: Design and artwork

 The cathedral contains a silver processional cross donated by King Manuel I of Portugal, considered one of the masterpieces of Manueline liturgical silverwork.

+The Cathedral of Funchal, has been classified as a National Monument since 1910.

 As Pope John Paul II visited Madeira in 1991, a statue of Pope was built to remember the event.
 It is located outside the cathedral, which was moved to its current position after formerly being installed in the urban area of Funchal adjacent to the waterfront.